Bamboooz/Kyanite/README.md

 >  * Any of the mentioned above virtualization software
 >
 >  After you got all of the above right click project name and press `Properties`, then select your desired virtualization software.
+>
->  Then click run and enjoy Kyanite.
+>  > Then you have to open your virtualization software, and create a new operating system using Kyanite.iso, run the operating system and enjoy Kyanite!

 ## Functions